8:00 a.m. (Rite I) Sundays

 This program takes place at the beginning of the 10:30am service for children who are ages 3 through 7 years old.
 Hymns, songs, stories and prayers are incorporated in order to familiarize little ones with the rhythm of the worship service in an age appropriate way.
 Children gather in the church with their family and during the service they are shepherded by Safe Church trained leaders to the Chapel.
 The program lasts for approximately 30 minutes.
 The leaders bring the children back to the church at the Passing of the Peace to join their families for the remainder of the service.
 To learn more contact Patti Glowatsky by Email.

 Children are welcome at ALL services.
 Children’s liturgy bags are available in the narthex with seasonal resources and lectionary-based activities.
 Please be sure to return them at the end of the service to be replenished for the next week.
-Youth take roles as lay readers, acolytes, and choir members at the 10:15 service.
-If your child is interested in becoming an acolyte, email Susan Buchanan at email@example.com or Ellen Gallup at firstname.lastname@example.org.
+Youth take roles as lay readers, acolytes, and choir members at the 10:30 service.
+If your youth (6th grade or older) is interested in becoming an acolyte, email Susan Buchanan at email@example.com or Ellen Gallup at firstname.lastname@example.org.

 The nursery program on Sunday morning is for infants (8 weeks) to children four years old.
 Our staff are paid professionals who have completed all Safe Church certifications required by the national Episcopal Church as well as CPR/First Aid certification and a comprehensive background check.
 Our nursery is a safe and loving environment equipped with age appropriate playthings.
 Nursery care is available for the 10:30am Sunday service and during the Christian Education hour from September – May (9:15 -10:15).
 It is also provided for many of our special services and Bible study classes.
 For services other than on Sunday morning and weekday classes, please call the parish office at (757) 428-6763 to ensure that the nursery will be open and ready to care for your child.